US STOCKS-Wall St higher but indexes set for worst qtr since 2011

 By Tanya Agrawal

-Sept 30 (Reuters) - Wall Street was sharply higher on Wednesday, helped by gains in technology stocks, but the three major indexes were set for their worst quarter since 2011.
+Sept 30 (Reuters) - Wall Street was sharply higher on Wednesday, helped by gains in energy and health care stocks, but the three major indexes were set for their worst quarter since 2011.

 Investors will be keen to put the bruising quarter behind them and look ahead to the third-quarter earnings season, which begins next week.